markjamesm/markjamesm.github.io/_posts/2020-10-25-developing-a-cli-music-player-csharp.md

 # Closing thoughts

 In Part One of this guide, we learned how to implement a simple UI using Terminal.Gui and then use it to play an audio file with NAudio.
-I would have liked to make MusicSharp cross-platform, but unfortunately According to NAudio creator <a href="Mark Heath" target="_blank">Mark Heath</a>, "A large part of the [NAudio] codebase consists of P/Invoke or COM interop wrappers around the various Windows audio APIs.
-So even if a .NET Standard build were to be created, much of the functionality would fail to work if you tried to use it in a .NET Core app running on Linux.".

-Curious, I tested MusicSharp on my Macbook Pro (running Catalina) and the program ran but crashed once I tried to open an MP3:
+In later parts of this guide, we will learn how to use Dependency Injection in order to loosely couple the GUI from the player interface, paving the way for platform-specific audio players!.
+Interestingly, even at this stage I had no problems compiling MusicSharp on my Macbook Pro (running Catalina), except that the program crashed once I tried to open an MP3 (to be expected):

 <img src="/img/posts/music-sharp/MusicSharp-macOS-Catalina.png" width="750" height="473" alt="MusicSharp first build running on macOS Catalina">